-At Loyola, we pride ourselves on our diverse student population.
-We welcome students from all backgrounds, beliefs, circumstances, talents, and abilities, and we ensure that everyone has the resources they need to thrive on our campus.
+At Loyola, we are proud of our students, who possess many different backgrounds, beliefs, circumstances, talents, and abilities.
+We do our best to ensure that all students have the resources they need to thrive on our campus.

 Career Development Center, Danna Center